-&lt;sup>1 If your account balance for a product offered by the superannuation entity is less than \$6,000 at the end of the entity's income year, the total combined amount of administration fees, investment fees and indirect costs charged to you is capped at 3% of the account balance.
+1 If your Account balance for a product offered by the superannuation entity is less than \$6,000 at the end of the entity's income year, the total combined amount of administration fees and costs, investment fees and costs charged to you are capped at 3% of the Account balance.
 Any amount charged in excess of that cap must be refunded.